About Us

 Spirituality

-We recognize gardens as sacred spaces for prayer, contemplation, and spiritual nourishment, inspired by our Catholic faith and open to all.
+We recognize gardens as spaces of beauty, prayer, reflection, and spiritual nourishment, inspired by our Catholic faith and open to all.

 Care for Creation